 Single Discipline Evaluation: $800

 Call today to schedule your evaluation:

 Capable Kids Pediatric Therapy Center 732-761-48400

 Lynn’s Speech Therapy Center 732-761-8400

 Right Starts Occupational Therapy 732-701-7768

-Having Physical Therapy, Occupational Therapy, and Speech Therapy available under the same roof gives us the ability to schedule co-treatments or back-to-back appointments for your convenience.
-We are privileged to work with incredibly talented, skilled therapists at Right Starts Occupational Therapy and Lynn's Speech Therapy Center.
-If your child needs occupational or speech therapy, follow the links below and schedule an appointment today!
+Having Physical Therapy and Speech Therapy available under the same roof gives us the ability to schedule co-treatments or back-to-back appointments for your convenience.
+We are privileged to work with incredibly talented, skilled therapists at Lynn's Speech Therapy Center.
+If your child needs speech therapy, follow the link below and schedule an appointment today!